Last updated on November 30th, 2021 at 10:56 am

 While these Christmas trees are super lush and lovely, there is a downside to buying a real tree.
 First, they shed a ton of pins all over.
 Second, you can only dispose of them in some specific places (and not your garbage bin).
 Lastly, they are expensive for just one-time use.

 When we moved into our new apartment, we decided to have a real Tannenbaum as our Christmas tree.
-The following years we just got artificial trees that can be used every year.
-You can easily order a sturdy reusable lush green Christmas tree on Amazon.
+If a real Christmas tree is not your thing, you can easily order a sturdy reusable lush green Christmas tree on Amazon.
+Judging by our long post-festival clean-up, it is definitely easier to have a reusable tree instead of a real one each year.

 Traditional German Christmas Tree Decorations